Events <|>

 ABOUT US

-The proceeds from our events and fundraising are all invested back into the club, or donated to the community charities that we support.
+Harbour City Bears is a not-for-profit organisation.
+All profits from our events and fundraising activities are reinvested into the club or donated to the community charities we support.

 Email: info@hcbears.com.au